pauldzy/DZ_GML/README.md

 * This function is the flip-side of geogml2sdo and never had a production implementation in my work so its a bit of a place holder.
 Ideally the logic to unpack SDO into GML would be done in PLSQL and the dependence on the SDO_UTIL utilities removed.
 I just never have had the need.

+## Installation

+Simply execute the deployment script into the schema of your choice.
+Then execute the code using either the same or a different schema.
+All procedures and functions are publically executable and utilize AUTHID CURRENT_USER for permissions handling.